 - Pre-migration checks and considerations

-- The process of redirecting URLs (if they will be different on the new website)
+- Redirecting URLs (if they will be different on the new website)

 Hopefully, you’ll discover some useful tools along the way.

 Consider when the migration will take place.
 After high-season is usually lower risk.
 For an e-commerce store, for example, it isn’t wise to migrate 2 months before Christmas.
-Due to the potential for catastrophe, a site migration shouldn’t be rushed or implemented if staff resources are lighter than usual.
+A site migration shouldn’t be rushed or implemented if staff resources are lighter than usual.

 If a website is being redesigned, an audit of the existing website can help identify issues to avoid and strengths to replicate on the new website.